Sera Monastery: Physical gestures

 Debates are punctuated with vigorous gestures which enliven the ambience of the occasion.
 Each gesture has a meaning.
 The debater presents his case with subtlety, robed in a formal monk's attire.
 Some of the gestures (said to have symbolic value), made during the debates, generally subtle dramatic gestures are: clapping after each question; holding right hand and stretching left hand forward and striking the left palm with the right palm; clapping hands loudly to stress the power and decisiveness of the defender's arguments denoting his self-assurance; in case of wrong answer presented by the defender, the opponent gestures three circles with his hand around the defenders head followed by loud screaming to unnerve the defender; opponent's mistake is demonstrated by wrapping his upper robe around his waist; loud clapping and intense verbal exchange is common; and the approach is to trap the defender into a wrong line of argument.
 Each time a new question is asked, the teacher strikes his outstretched left palm with his right palm.
 When a question is answered correctly, it is acknowledged by the teacher bringing the back of his right hand to his left palm.
 When the defender wins the debate he makes an allegorical dig at the questioner by questioning his basic wisdom as a Buddhist.

 Schedule

-The tradition of conducting debates in the Gelukpa tradition was set in many monasteries of the Gelukpa sect, namely the Ganden Monastery, the Sera Monastery, the Drepung Monastery and the JIC, not only in pre-modern Tibet but also in other similar monasteries established in exile, such as in Sera, India.
+The tradition of conducting debates in the Gelukpa tradition was set in many monasteries of the Gelukpa sect, including the Ganden Monastery, the Sera Monastery, and the Drepung Monastery, not only in pre-modern Tibet but also in other similar monasteries established in exile, such as in Sera, India.
 At each location in Tibet, the debates are held under eight debating schedules in a year, depending on the rituals and festivals observed during the whole year.
 Each daily session is held between eight breaks when students debate on issues of Buddhist scriptures and related subjects.
 In the Sera monastery, the debate alternated by rituals has a daily schedule (with alterations to suit the climatic season) of the Morning debate (07:00 to 10:00), Noon debate (11:00 to 13:00), Afternoon debate (14:00 to 16:00) and Night debate (08:30 to 09:30).